 Dat Nguyen, a native from Vietnam, is a choreographer, photographer, filmmaker, and visual artist currently based in Salt Lake City, Utah.
-He received his BFA degree in Dance at Sam Houston State University and is pursuing an MFA degree in Modern Dance with a Screendance Certificate at the University of Utah – School of Dance.
+He received his BFA degree in Dance at Sam Houston State University and is pursuing an MFA degree in Modern Dance with a Screendance Certificate at the University of Utah.

-As a choreographer, Dat employs collage as a way to tell his story that often leads to the somatic experience and understanding of his complexed identity.
+As a choreographer, Dat employs collage as a way to tell his story and heighten the somatic experience/understanding of his complexed identity.
 As a visual artist, Dat loves exploring different media/technologies and their often intangible relationship with dance.
-This allows him to expand his artistic landscapes and understand the dancing bodies through invigorated perspectives.
-He founded his own business - MotionVivid™ - in 2014 to further his research and expand his artistic practice to local communities that he is serving.
+This allows him to expand his artistic landscapes and invigorate his approaches to performances.
+He founded MotionVivid™ in 2014 as a dance/multimedia company to further his research and broaden his artistic practice to local communities that he is serving.

 At the moment, Dat focuses his research on performance and its relationship to the spectacle - a theory developed by French philosopher Guy Debord that tackles inequality and injustice in terms of mass media, entertainment, art, and the capitalist economy.